 Mark W. Mitchell B.A., M.B.A.
-Calgary, Alberta, Canada

-Mr. Mitchell currently serves as President of Reliant Capital Limited, a real estate finance company.
+Calgary, Alberta, Canada Mr. Mitchell currently serves as President of Reliant Capital Limited, a real estate finance company.
 Mr. Mitchell holds a B.A.
 (Distinction) in Economics from Stanford University and a M.B.A. from the Wharton School of the University of Pennsylvania.

-- Age: 60

-- Independent

-- Director since June 29, 2010

-- Member of the Audit Committee

-- Member of the Governance and Compensation Committee

-- Areas of expertise: Corporate strategy and finance

-- Attendance at Board meetings in 2021 to date: 9/9 (100%)

-- Common Shares owned: 11,098,519(2)

-Loudon Owen

-B.A., J.D., M.B.A.
-Toronto, Ontario, Canada Loudon Owen is a managing partner at McLean Watson Capital Inc., a venture capital investment firm.
-Mr. Owen is a venture capitalist, international businessman, and lawyer.
-His career has spanned more than 30 years, during which he has both led and actively participated in the growth of a host of successful businesses, in addition to extensive charitable and non-profit activities.
-He previously served on the board of Brookfield Development Corp. in the real estate industry.
-Mr. Owen holds a B.A. from the University of Toronto, a J.D. from Osgoode Hall Law School, Toronto and an M.B.A. from INSEAD.

-- Age: 64

-- Independent

-- Director since March 22, 2013

-- Member of the Audit Committee

-- Member of the Governance and Compensation Committee

-- Areas of expertise: Corporate law

-- Attendance at Board meetings in 2021 to date: 8/9 (89%)

-- Common Shares owned: 14,500
+Genesis Board Details: Age: 61 Independent Director since June 29, 2010 Member of the Audit Committee Member of the Governance and Compensation Committee Areas of expertise: Corporate strategy and finance Attendance at Board meetings in 2021 to date: 7/7 (100%) Common Shares owned: 11,098,519(2) Calvin Younger B. Comm., MBA Toronto, Ontario, Canada Mr. Younger is Senior Vice President and Head, Real Estate Finance - Canada, Business and Corporate Banking with CIBC.
+Prior to joining CIBC in 2001, Mr. Younger held various executive positions throughout the financial real estate industry.
+He currently serves on the Board of Haventree Bank, an alternative retail mortgage lender operating through independent mortgage brokers across Canada.
+He previously served as Chair of the Board of the Hincks Dellcrest Treatment Centre and Big Brothers Big Sisters Toronto.
+Mr. Younger holds a Bachelor of Commerce degree from Trinity College, University of Toronto and a MBA from Schulich School of Business, York University.
+Genesis Board Details: Age: 61 Independent Director since January 26, 2023 Member of the Governance and Compensation Committee Areas of expertise: Finance Attendance at Board meetings in 2022 to date: 1/1 Common Shares owned: 0

-lain Stewart B.Comm., C.P.A., C.A., ICD.D.
-Calgary, Alberta, Canada lain Stewart, President and Chief Executive Officer of Genesis, is the former Co-Founder and Co-CEO of Parkbridge Lifestyle Communities Inc., Canada's pre-eminent land lease community owner and operator.
+lain Stewart, President and Chief Executive Officer of Genesis, is the former Co-Founder and Co-CEO of Parkbridge Lifestyle Communities Inc., Canada's pre-eminent land lease community owner and operator.
 He has over 30 years of experience in all aspects of the real estate industry in Canada.

-He currently serves on the board of directors and audit committee of Flagship Communities REIT and serves on the board of directors of a not for profit organization which supports projects in developing countries.
+He serves on the board of directors of a not for profit organization which supports projects in developing countries.
+Mr. Stewart formerly served as a director and audit committee member of a privately held financial institution and a publicly traded REIT.
 He holds a Bachelor of Commerce from the University of Alberta, and C.P.A. and ICD.D designations.

-- Age: 61 years
+Genesis Board Details:

+• Age: 62

-- Not independent of management
+Not independent of management

-- Director since September 4, 2013
+Director since September 4, 2013

-- Areas of expertise: Real estate management, development and investment, corporate strategy, restructuring, and finance.
+Areas of expertise: Real estate management, development and investment, corporate

+strategy, restructuring, and finance.

-- Attendance at Board meetings in 2021 to date: 9/9 (100%)
+Attendance at Board meetings in 2022 to date: 7/7 (100%)

-- Common Shares owned: 174,670 (3)
+• Common Shares owned: 174,670 (3)

-- (1) Stephen J. Griggs is the CEO of Smoothwater Capital Corporation ("Smoothwater") which beneficially owns, or controls or directly, 30,678,580 Common Shares.
-Smoothwater is a corporation wholly-owned by Garfield R. Mitchell who, together with Smoothwater, beneficially owns, or controls or directly, directly or indirectly, 30,696,312 Common Shares, representing approximately 54.0% of the outstanding Common Shares. - (2) Mark W. Mitchell holds 10,990,401 Common Shares through MWM Enterprises Limited and owns 108,118 Common Shares through RRSPs and TFSAs representing, in aggregate, approximately 19.5% of the outstanding Common Shares. - Iain Stewart holds 81,156 Common Shares through Capella Cove Capital Corp., and 93,514 Common Shares through personal and family RRSPs and TFSAs.
+- (1) Stephen J. Griggs is the CEO of Smoothwater Capital Corporation ("Smoothwater") which beneficially owns, or controls or directs, directly or indirectly, 30,873,780 Common Shares.
+Smoothwater is a corporation wholly-owned by Garfield R. Mitchell who, together with Smoothwater, beneficially owns, or controls or directs, directly or indirectly, 30,891,512 Common Shares, representing approximately 54.3% of the outstanding Common Shares. - (2) Mark W. Mitchell holds 10,990,401 Common Shares through MWM Enterprises Limited and owns 108,118 Common Shares through RRSPs and TFSAs representing, in aggregate, approximately 19.5% of the outstanding Common Shares. - (3) Iain Stewart holds 81,156 Common Shares through Capella Cove Capital Corp., and 93,514 Common Shares through personal and family RRSPs and TFSAs.